 - We will ask you to complete an expression of interest form at the viewing and we then prioritise applicants in line with our allocation procedure.

 - If you are offered a property after the allocation stage, you pay a £500 reservation fee (this may be less subject to scheme specific incentives) which will be deducted from the cost of purchase once contracts exchange.

-Because the development site is usually still under construction at viewing stage, we ask that that no children come to viewings.
+Because the development site is usually still under construction at the viewing stage, we ask that no children come to viewings.